Hemadityamalla/ZDPlaskin/README.md

 - To test if the installation was a success, type `qtplaskin` in the terminal and you will have a GUI opening.

 #### Running a simple ZDPlaskin simulation and visualizing the results using qtplaskin:
+- The website of ZDPlaskin gives 3 examples.
+All of them are in this repository with folder names 'example1', 'example2', 'example3'.
+- You can read the manual of ZDPlaskin, type out the commands in there and move ahead.
+However, I tried to streamline this process a bit by using Makefiles.
+- We want to simulate the evolution of chemical species under the influence of a certain electric field.
+To this end, we need four main files.
+  - First, the chemistry reaction mechanisms.
+This is specified in the `kinetics.inp` file.
+The auxilliary script `preprocessor` converts the `kinetics.inp` file into the `zdplaskin_m.f90` file.
+  - Second, we need to obtain the rate constants for the reactions.
+A few of these, which depend on the E/N values are computed using BOLSIG-.
+For this we need to use either the `bolsig_x86_64.so` or the `bolsig.so`.
+  - Third, we need to specify the simulation parameters like gas temperature, initial charged specie densities, electric field, etc. This is done in the `main.f90` file.
+  - Finally, we need an ODE solver that solves our chemistry equations.
+This is done by using the `dvode_f90_m.f90` file.
+- For a simple simulation, you only need to edit the `kinetics.inp` and the `main.f90` files.
+Once these 4 files are setup/present you can run your simulation by typing `make run`.
+- Go to the 'Air_pulsed_simpleChemistry' folder for a simple example.